-Kim Dana Kupperman is the author of The Last of Her: A Forensic Memoir (Jaded Ibis Press, 2016) and a critically acclaimed, award-winning essay collection, I Just Lately Started Buying Wings.
+Kim Dana Kupperman is the author of Six Thousand Miles to Home: A Novel Inspired by a True Story of World War II (Legacy Edition Books, 2018), The Last of Her: A Forensic Memoir (Jaded Ibis Press, 2016), and a critically acclaimed, award-winning essay collection, I Just Lately Started Buying Wings.
 Missives from the Other Side of Silence (Graywolf Press, 2010).
 She is the lead editor of You: An Anthology of Essays Devoted to the Second Person (2013) and publisher of the anthology Essaying the Essay (2014).

 Ms. Kupperman is the founding editor of Welcome Table Press, an independent nonprofit devoted to celebrating & publishing the essay.
 She curates and edits two free pamphlet series, Occasional Papers on Practice & Form and Essaying the Body Electric.